Phase transitions at high and low densities for a rotating QCD matter from holography: Conclusions

 On the other hand, for chemical potentials below $\text{max}(\bar{\mu}_{EF}) \approx 0.414$, relativistic rotations play a significant role in shaping the phase diagram.
-At high temperatures and low densities, where kinetic energy is abundant, the QGP and hadronic matter coexist over a wide range of angular momenta.
-In this region, transitions occur smoothly rather than abruptly, leading to crossover-like behavior instead of first-order transitions.
-The coexistence region is influenced by the negative QCD coupling constant, and the total Gibbs free energy must be considered as an infinite sum over all coexisting states.
-These smooth transitions occur predominantly in intermediate low-density regions, while at lower temperatures, hadronic matter remains stable, and the transitions are controlled by the non-rotating critical temperature.
+Assuming an ensemble with $N_p$ particles, being $N_p$ large, at high temperatures and low densities, where kinetic energy is abundant, the QGP and hadronic matter coexist over a wide range of angular momenta.
+In this region, transitions occur smoothly rather than abruptly, resulting in crossover-like behavior rather than first-order transitions.
+This interpretation can be explained from the analysis of the thermodynamic properties of the system (Gibbs free energy, entropy, specific heat) for each phase, which was carried out in Section 6, using holographic renormalization.
+The negative QCD coupling constant influences the coexistence region, and the total Gibbs free energy must be considered as an infinite sum over all coexisting states.
+These smooth transitions occur predominantly in intermediate-low-density regions, whereas at lower temperatures, hadronic matter remains stable and the transitions are governed by the non-rotating critical temperature.
 Our analysis demonstrates that the relativistic effect of rotation is most pronounced for transitions labeled $E \rightarrow F$, occurring at high temperatures and low densities.
 At lower rotational velocities or in high-density, low-temperature regimes, the coexistence of phases is negligible, and first-order transitions dominate.
 Overall, the exact soft-wall model provides a robust framework to capture both conventional first-order transitions at high densities and rotationally induced smooth crossover transitions at low densities, highlighting the significant impact of angular momentum on the QCD phase diagram.